 The simplest way to invest in stocks is to buy exchange traded funds.
 But the truth is, you can make significant gains if you buy good quality businesses at the right price.
 For example, the Dorman Products, Inc. (NASDAQ:DORM) share price is up 53% in the last five years, slightly above the market return.
 In comparison, the share price is down 14% in a year.

 While markets are a powerful pricing mechanism, share prices reflect investor sentiment, not just underlying business performance.
 One flawed but reasonable way to assess how sentiment around a company has changed is to compare the earnings per share (EPS) with the share price.

-During five years of share price growth, Dorman Products achieved compound earnings per share (EPS) growth of 10.0% per year.
-This EPS growth is reasonably close to the 11% average annual increase in the share price.
-That suggests that the market sentiment around the company hasn't changed much over that time.
-Indeed, it would appear the share price is reacting to the EPS.
+During five years of share price growth, Dorman Products achieved compound earnings per share (EPS) growth of 4.0% per year.
+This EPS growth is lower than the 8.9% average annual increase in the share price.
+So it's fair to assume the market has a higher opinion of the business than it did five years ago.
+And that's hardly shocking given the track record of growth.

 The graphic below depicts how EPS has changed over time (unveil the exact values by clicking on the image).

 It's probably worth noting that the CEO is paid less than the median at similar sized companies.
 But while CEO remuneration is always worth checking, the really important question is whether the company can grow earnings going forward.
 Before buying or selling a stock, we always recommend a close examination of historic growth trends, available here..